-How profitable a bank is affects its safety and soundness.
-A bank can retain its earnings, giving a boost to its capital cushion, or use them to address problematic loans, likely making the bank better able to withstand financial shocks.
-However, banks that are losing money are less able to do those things.
+A bank's earnings performance affects its long-term survivability.
+Earnings can be retained by the bank, increasing its capital cushion, or be used to address problematic loans, likely making the bank more resilient in times of trouble.
+However, banks that are losing money have less ability to do those things.

-On Bankrate's earnings test, American Savings Bank scored 18 out of a possible 30, beating out the national average of 16.52.
+On Bankrate's test of earnings, American Savings Bank scored 16 out of a possible 30, beating out the national average of 15.12.

-Return on equity, calculated by dividing net income (profit, basically) by total equity, is one important way to measure a bank's earnings.
-The most recent annualized quarterly return on equity for American Savings Bank was 8.35 percent, below the national average of 9.28 percent.
+One important measure of a bank's earnings is return on equity, calculated by dividing net income (essentially profit) by total equity.
+The most recent annualized quarterly return on equity for American Savings Bank was 7.90 percent, below the national average of 8.10 percent.

 The bank earned net income of $797,000 on total equity of $10.1 million for the twelve months ended December 31, 2017.
 The bank reported an annualized return on average assets, or ROA, of 1.56 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.